 As some of you return to campus it is important for you to know and adhere to the Health and Safety guidelines and protocols to help promote a safe and supportive environment - working together is key to our success.

-USask's Winter Term 2021 course delivery will be primarily remote online learning with extremely limited in-person instruction.
+USask's 2021 winter, spring and summer terms course delivery will be primarily remote online learning with extremely limited in-person instruction.

 Our priority is to ensure the health and safety of students, faculty and staff.

 Although we have had to make fundamental changes to how we carry out our activities, it has not thrown us off our mission to be the university the world needs.

 As teaching, learning, research and discovery continue USask is prioritizing health and safety, by increasing activity in a staged approach, implementing contact tracing and other safety protocols and ensuring our facilities are safe.

 - Researching remotely throughout the research lifecycle